whitehatsec/vantage-prevent-postman/README.md

   1) Within the Postman IDE, fork the collection directly from our public [WhiteHat Workspace](https://www.postman.com/whitehatsec-innovations/workspace/api-security-tester/overview), however, you will need to enable a public profile.
   2) Alternatively, you can download the Security Tester collection from this GitHub repo and import it into Postman.

+## Our People

+While technically we're supposed to say "we are the 'Innovation Team' within WhiteHat Security", in reality, we're consumers of APIs on a daily basis, whether we know it or not... just like you.
+We are a diverse team of folks that have come together with the mission of playing a small yet critical role of enabling the secure development of APIs so that we, as people, can have confidence in the security and privacy of our information as we continue to expand our personal consumption of APIs.

+## Related Projects

+* [newman-reporter-har](https://www.npmjs.com/package/newman-reporter-har) - free and open source software that integrates with Newman to generate HTTP Archive (HAR) reports from the execution of Collections.
+We developed and released this reporter to the Postman community as a part of our work on API Security Tester.

+## Reporting Issues

+You can report any and all issues you encounter using [Issues on GitHub](https://github.com/whitehatsec-innovations/dast-postman-resources/issues).

 ## Past Events